 Alcohol and Other Drugs - BASICS

-Brief Alcohol Screening Intervention for College Students is a program used by students to explore their drinking in a non-judgmental environment.
-Two individual meetings are held with a member of the Alcohol and Drug Education Program.
-(ADEP), the Counseling Center or other staff trained in BASICS.
+Brief Alcohol Screening Intervention for College Students (BASICS) is a program used by students to explore their drinking in a non-judgmental environment.

 On Campus Resources

 Off Campus Resources

 - Alcoholics Anonymous 800-737-6237

 - Al-Anon 800-498-1844